anquanscan/sec-tools/README.md

 [sodium_compat](https://github.com/paragonie/sodium_compat): Pure PHP polyfill for ext/sodium
 [Snort_Log_Server](https://github.com/mruv/Snort_Log_Server): A tool for simplifying network administration.
 Gets log messages from Snort IDS, processes them, classifies them as either THREAT / NOT_THREAT then creates a pop up window incase of a threat.
 [hacker-scripts](https://github.com/restran/hacker-scripts): ⛷ A collection of hacker scripts.
 [codecat](https://github.com/CoolerVoid/codecat): CodeCat is an open-source tool to help you find/track user input sinks and security bugs using static code analysis.
 These points follow regex rules.
 Beta version.
+[aws-well-architected-labs](https://github.com/awslabs/aws-well-architected-labs): Hands on labs and code to help you learn, measure, and build using architectural best practices.